 Area OverviewOnly 62.7 percent of the total population is literate; 76.1 percent of men can read and write as opposed to only 49.8 percent of women.
 With the 14th highest fertility rate in the world of 5.35 children born per woman, education is often pushed aside to meet the responsibilities of child-bearing and child-rearing.

-Customized Solution APU (Atsikana Pa Ulendo) and CoW propose to build a fourth classroom block in order to expand the student capacity by 120 students for a total of 480.
-By phasing in an extra 40 students each year, APU will reach full capacity at 480 students by 2017.
+Customized Solution Circle of Women built a fourth classroom block in order to expand the student capacity by 120 students for a total of 480.
+By phasing in 40 more students annually, APU will reach full capacity at 480 students by 2017.

 Sustainability PlanIn progress.